 It is said that these minerals increase the osmotic potential or so in the plants and thus allowing it to hold more water and eventually surviving through the winter.
 Potash can also help the tree stand strong on its own.

 As a cheap or often free fertilizer, you can also use compost.
 Or those made from vegetable and fruit scraps from your kitchen.
 When the scraps are still quite fresh, be careful not to put it into the soil with your plant yet.
 Because it will cause heating as the scraps have not been composted yet (or have not been through the 'heat' phase so the microbial activity on them is still very high).
 This could cause nutrient competition and stunting the growth of your sugar apple.

 To make the compost, you can bury the scraps into a bucket.
 Within about 2 months, you will have good soil ready to use.
 Another case where people might put a bucket of veggie scraps under a tree like atemoya (a cousin of sugar apples) is when they want to attract the bugs and beetles to come.
 Those guys help do the job of pollinating the Annona flowers in the natural environment.

 Flowering & Fruiting

 Sugar apple plants often bloom in March.
 People usually do the hand pollination in May or so.
 You could expect fruits in August or September.
 It's usually one or two crops a year.
 Although I heard that you can get two crops a year with some pruning.

-Although sugar apple is a naturally productive tree, as one can hold about 100 fruits or more, people often hand pollinate the flowers to improve the shape of the fruit and their size, i.e., bigger more round fruits.
+Although sugar apple is a naturally productive tree, as one can bear about 100 fruits or more, people often hand pollinate the flowers to improve the shape of the fruit and their size, that is, bigger more round fruits.